lastman2009/lastman2009/README.md

 🖥️ Technologies which Atif has extensively used throughout his career:

-✅ PHP, Laravel, VueJS, WordPress 🌐
+✅ PHP, Laravel, VueJS 🌐

 ✅ Cpanel (Shared Hosting) ☁️